 If you have suggestions for part 2 of inspirational women pioneers in Design and Tech, then let us know in the comments below.

-Gestalt Principles of Design essentially combine the merits of design and psychology to create visuals that the audience can perceive better.
+Gestalt Principles of Design essentially combine the merits of design and psychology to create visuals that are coherent to the viewers.
 These principles provide valuable insights into how our brains perceive and organise visual information, helping designers create cohesive and impactful designs.
-In this post, we’ll break down the Gestalt principles of design in simple terms.
+In this post, we’ll break down the Gestalt principles of design in simple terms with famous examples.

 What are the Gestalt Principles of Design?

 The Gestalt principles of design are a set of psychological theories that explain how humans perceive and organise visual elements into meaningful patterns.
 The word “Gestalt” itself translates to “shape” or “form” in German.
-Gestalt focuses on the perception of patterns and wholes.
+Gestalt Principles focus on the perception of patterns and final outcomes.

 Figure Ground

-This principle explores how our minds distinguish between a main object (figure) and the background (ground) in a composition.
+The Figure Ground principle explores how our minds distinguish between a main object (figure) and the background (ground) in a composition.
 In other words, the background image and foreground object complement each other.
-For example, the arrow embedded in the FedEx logo
+For example, the arrow embedded between the “E” and “x” in the FedEx logo

 Proximity